 Making our services more resilient to climate change

-We have taken part in the Government’s Adaptation Reporting Powers process, which includes a risk assessment of how climate change is likely to impact the services we deliverto local communities.
 This has included identifying actions we need to take and will be an important area of work over the next few years.
 We will continue to review this process as new information becomes available.

 Supporting the resilience of local communities

-The Met Office’s Local Authority Climate Service provides evidence about how climate change is likely to affect local areas.
-We are a member of the Derbyshire Resilience Forum, which provides coordination of emergency planning including for extreme weather events.
 We are also working closely with district and borough councils and the East Midlands Combined County Authority to develop a joint approach.

 Prepare yourself

-The Government’s “Prepare” website has information about what you can do in the event of droughts, flooding, heatwaves, storms or other extreme events.
+The government's Prepare website has information about what you can do in the event of droughts, flooding, heatwaves, storms or other extreme events.

-Our severe weather planning has information about how you can sign up for “Adverse Weather Alerts”.
+Our severe weather planning has information about how you can sign up for adverse weather alerts.